-It may seem like the remixing of Beatles music started recently, but it actually began over 20 years ago.
+It may seem like the remixing of Beatles music started recently, but it actually began decades ago.

 Although George Martin did a little bit of remixing on Rubber Soul for the 1987 CD release, it was really during the time of The Anthologies in 1995 & 1996 when the modern remixing of Beatles music started.